 The minimum horizontal setbacks for effluent dispersal systems are dependent on the depth of the system.
-The following table describes the required setbacks for effluent dispersal systems located near public water wells:
+The following table describes the required setbacks for effluent dispersal systems located near public water wells (see also table on Page 21):

 If the depth of the effluent dispersal system Then the required horizontal setback from the public water well is

 Does not exceed 10 feet, 150 feet.

-Exceeds 10 feet, 200 feet.
+Exceeds Equals to or exceeds 10 200 feet.

+feet and does not exceed 20 ft,

+Equals to or exceeds 20 feet 600 feet

 Where the effluent dispersal system is within 600 feet of a public water well, and the depth exceeds 20 feet, a Qualified Professional must conduct an evaluation.
 The evaluation is to determine the horizontal setback required to achieve a two-year travel time for microbiological contaminants.
 In no case, however, will the setback be less than 200 feet.
+Please see also set back requirements on Page 21.